OPT Metallurgical Engineer Jobs

 Target industries with high OPT hiring rates

 Aerospace, automotive, and defense manufacturers regularly hire Metallurgical Engineers on OPT.
-These sectors file Labor Condition Applications consistently and are familiar with F-1 work authorization, making them more likely to sponsor H-1B down the line.
+These sectors file Labor Condition Applications consistently and are familiar with F-1 work authorization, making them more likely to sponsor H-1B visa down the line.

 Verify your degree field matches the job posting